redkite-labs/redkitecms-docs/book/external-files-management.rst

     - Rename a file
     - Delete one or more files
     - Add, rename, delete folders
-    - Copy/move files between subfolders
+    - Copy/move files between sub-folders

 Upload a file
 ^^^^^^^^^^^^^